 Figure 2: Depth-complexity denotes the amount of occluded surface layers in a given viewpoint.
 A high complexity results in wasteful rendering of invisible data. (a) Low-complexity models feature few occlusions - e.g. individual objects, buildings without interiors and terrain without vegetation. (b) A highly complex scan of a building with interiors. (c, d) Rendering a detailed scan of a tree.
 Green: Rendered points that are visible from viewpoint.
-Red: Rendered points that are occluded from green points. (c) Hierarchical methods without progressive approach waste their point budget on rendering occluded points. (d) Progressive rendering performance is largely unaffected by depth complexity.
+Red: Rendered points that are occluded from green points. (c) Hierarchical methods without progressive approach waste a large part of the available rendering time on rendering occluded points. (d) Progressive rendering performance is largely unaffected by depth complexity.
 Occluded points are rendered, but only varying random subsets that can be rendered in real time, while previously rendered data is preserved through reprojection.